schleuder/schleuder-website/docs/index.md

 In the list-dir there's also a list-specific log-file (might be missing if the log-level is high and no error occurred yet).

-Other logging goes is sent to syslog.
+Other logging is sent to syslog.
 Where that ends up depends on the operating system and the system administration.

 All other list-related data is stored in the SQL-database.
 Most data is unserialized, only some values are JSON-encoded.